 Don’t do automatic placements.
 Most of the time, you will want to select Facebook Feed and Suggested Video only.
 I don’t mess with any other placements.

-If you want to promote your video in Instagram or Stories, create a separate campaign and select placement for Instagram Feed.
+If you want to promote your video on Instagram or Stories, create a separate campaign and select placement for Instagram Feed.
 The ad should have a call to action button that links them to Facebook video.
-Remember, you only can do 1 minute video so you’ll have to cut it down.
+Remember, you only can do a 1-minute video so you’ll have to cut it down.

 ‘When You Get Charged’ is what you will have to think about.
 You can either get charged based on 1,000 impressions (CPM) or every time someone watches for at least 10 seconds.